carolsemerano/Credit_Risk_Analysis/README.md

 This project assumes that a credit risk assessment aims to identify those people at high risk of debt, precision and recall metrics highlighted below are related to high risk on loan_status.

-- **RandomOverSampler:** This model resulted in a Balanced accuracy score of 0.6405, precision of 0.01, and recall of 0.72.
+- **RandomOverSampler:** This model successfully predicted 73 cases of high risk as well 9549 low risk.
+On the other hand, 28 were false negatives, and 7555 false positives.
+Resulting in an accuracy score of 64%, precision of 1%, and recall of 72%.

     ![NaiveOversampler](resources/Results_Over.png)

-- **SMOTE:** This model resulted in a Balanced accuracy score of 0.6585, precision of 0.01, and recall of 0.62.
+- **SMOTE:** This model uccessfully predicted 63 cases of high risk as well 11858 low risk.
+While, 38 were false negatives, and 5246 false positives.
+Resulting in a Balanced accuracy score of 66%, precision of 1%, and recall of 62%

     ![SMOTE](resources/Results_SMOTE.png)

-- **ClusterCentroids:** This model resulted in a Balanced accuracy score of 0.5447, precision of 0.01, and recall of 0.69.
+- **ClusterCentroids:** This model uccessfully predicted 70 cases of high risk as well 6780 low risk.
+While, 31 were false negatives, and 10324 false positives.
+Resulting in a Balanced accuracy score of 54%, precision of 1%, and recall of 69%.

     ![Under](resources/Results_Under.png)

-- **SMOTEENN:** This model resulted in a Balanced accuracy score of 0.6585, precision of 0.01, and recall of 0.73.
+- **SMOTEENN:** This model uccessfully predicted 74 cases of high risk as well 10346 low risk.
+While, 27 were false negatives, and 6758 false positives.
+Resulting in a Balanced accuracy score of 66%, precision of 1%, and recall of 73%.

     ![SMOTEENN](resources/Results_SMOTEENN.png)

-- **BalancedRandomForestClassifier:** This model resulted in a Balanced accuracy score of 0.7888, precision of 0.03, and recall of 0.70.
+- **BalancedRandomForestClassifier:** This model uccessfully predicted 71 cases of high risk as well 14958 low risk.
+While, 30 were false negatives, and 2146 false positives.
+Resulting in a Balanced accuracy score of 79%, precision of 3%, and recall of 70%.

     ![BRF](resources/Results_BRF.png)

-- **EasyEnsembleClassifier:** This model resulted in a Balanced accuracy score of 0.9316, precision of 0.09, and recall of 0.92.
+- **EasyEnsembleClassifier:** This model uccessfully predicted 93 cases of high risk as well 16119 low risk.
+While, 8 were false negatives, and 985 false positives.
+Resulting in a Balanced accuracy score of 93%, precision of 9%, and recall of 92%.

     ![EEC](resources/Results_EEC.png)